Bull Terrier Breed Maintenance

-The Bull Terrier doesn’t require a great deal of grooming -- just brush him once or twice a week to remove any loose hair and only bath him when he really needs it.
-Keep his ears clean and his nails trimmed and he’s good to go.
-Giving him a rub down when you’re playing with him will help to reduce the shedding and keep his coat shining.
-His coat is not hypoallergenic so these little steps will help to reduce the shedding issues.
-Of course, he should have his teeth cleaned and checked by your veterinary professional who can provide guidance about teeth cleaning at home.
-He loves to play and is quite the active comic as he sometimes chases anything that moves!
-Seriously though, he really does need to be exercised daily and this can be done inside or outside -- he does love his walks.
-He is an indoor type of dog, not only because of his coat but because he doesn’t do well when separated from his human family.
-He needs his attention and affection and doesn’t like to be left alone.
-He can live in any size house or apartment and run and play in any size yard or park.
+The Bull Terrier doesn’t require a great deal of grooming -- just brush them once or twice a week to remove any loose hair and only bath them when they really need it.
+Keep the ears clean and the nails trimmed and they are good to go.
+Giving your pup a rub down when you’re playing with them will help to reduce the shedding and keep the coat shining.
+The coat is not hypoallergenic so these little steps will help to reduce the shedding issues.
+They should have their teeth cleaned and checked by your veterinary professional who can provide guidance about teeth cleaning at home.
+They love to play and are quite the active comic as they sometimes chase anything that moves!
+This active character needs to be exercised daily and this can be done inside or outside, although they love walks.
+They are an indoor type of dog, not only because of their coat but because they don’t do well when separated from their human family.
+They need attention and affection and don’t like to be left alone.
+This amicable dog can live in any size house or apartment and run and play in any size yard or park.
 It is important to socialize puppies as early in life as possible so that they don’t develop domineering tendencies.
-The Bull Terrier breed likes meat as much as any other mammal but he does best when his dietary regimen is balanced, whether with a commercially made food or a homemade, fresh diet.
+The Bull Terrier breed likes meat as much as any other mammal but he does best when their dietary regimen is balanced, whether with a commercially made food or a homemade, fresh diet.